 Under normal circumstances, your body breaks down food into glucose.
 The glucose provides energy to the body.

-Once the body hasn’t had access to food for 8 to 12 hours, your glucose storage is depleted.
-Your body will begin to convert glycogen from your liver and muscles into glucose.
+During the first 24 hours without food, as your glucose storage is depleted, your body will begin to convert glycogen from your liver and muscles into glucose.

 The more fat stores available, the longer a person can typically survive during starvation.
 Once the fat stores have been completely metabolized, the body then reverts back to muscle breakdown for energy, since it’s the only remaining fuel source in the body.